Mercury and Air Toxics Standards for power plants

 EPA’s Mercury and Air Toxics Standards, finalized in 2011, placed the first-ever national limits on the amount of mercury, acid gases, and other toxic pollution that power plants can emit.
 Coal-fired power plants are the single largest source of these toxic air pollutants.

 The Mercury and Air Toxics Standards will save thousands of lives and protect our families and communities from toxic pollution’s harmful effects on our air, food and water.

 Support for these standards is widespread and diverse.
 EPA received more than 800,000 public comments in support of the Mercury and Air Toxics Standards.

-Numerous utilities, states, mayors, public health groups, environmental groups, faith groups, small business groups, the NAACP, moms, scientists, sportsmen and the League of United Latin American Citizens have all supported the Mercury and Air Toxics Standards.
+Numerous utilities, states, mayors, public health groups, environmental groups, faith groups, small business groups, the NAACP, moms, scientists, sportsmen and the League of United Latin American Citizens all support these lifesaving protections.

 Although most power plants in the U.S. are already on track to comply with these crucial standards, polluters continue to fight against them in court.

 The U.S. Court of Appeals for the D.C.
 Circuit upheld the standards, and the case is now before the U.S. Supreme Court.